DrPepperMonkey/k8s-yamls/Element Server.md

   ingress:
     host: matrix.domain.com
 ```
 You could also disable proxying in Cloudflare's DNS entries instead of disabling TLS within the cluster but I couldn't get the server to work when I did it that way.
-The issue may have been that I didn't setup any cert management.
+The issue was probably that I didn't setup any cert management.

 5. Install ESS from the ess-helm github or with this command:
 ```